Winds-AI/Frontend-development-MCP-tools-public/docs/PROJECT_OVERVIEW.md

 - Prefer `browser.network.inspect` for network errors; console tool does not capture HTTP failures.
 - Some MCP clients cache tool descriptions; dynamic updates are not always reflected live.

+Planned/disabled:

+- The `ui.interact` tool is planned but disabled in the current build.
+It appears in references for future workflows and may be enabled in a later release.

 ---